Sanford Wheeler

 Sanford Matthew Wheeler (6 April 1970 – 10 March 2020) was an Australian rules football player for the Sydney Swans.
-He is notable for being the first African American-born player in the history of the AFL and one of few players from the United States to play in the Australian Football League.
+He is notable for being the first African American-born player in the history of the AFL and one of the few players from the United States to play in the Australian Football League.

 Early life

 Wheeler was born in Lynwood, California, to an Australian father and an African-American mother.
 He migrated with his family to Sydney, New South Wales, at the age of 5.
 Wheeler briefly moved to Melbourne during his primary school years but later returned to Sydney.

 A supporter, Wheeler took an interest in playing multiple sports as a junior, from athletics to soccer and rugby league.
 By the age of 13, Wheeler had migrated to playing Australian football for local club Seven Hills after spotting an advertisement at a shopping centre.
 After five seasons at the club, he transferred to Parramatta, from which he was recruited.